 Your accommodation: Punga Grove Motel & Suites

-Heading south you pass through the second glacier town of Fox Glacier before heading along the coast and more classic West Coast bush scenery.
-Be sure you stop at the Paringa Salmon Farm for lunch or a refreshment make sure you feed the fish, it's very impressive.
+Punga Grove is right in the heart of Franz Josef Glacier village stylish accommodation in a beautiful rainforest setting.Heading south you pass through the second glacier town of Fox Glacier before heading along the coast and into more classic West Coast bush scenery.
+We can recommend a stop at the Paringa Salmon Farm for lunch or refreshments, if you have time make sure you feed the fish, it's very impressive!
 At Knights Point Lookout elephant seals can often be seen basking on the sandy beaches at the far end of the point.

 Crossing the massive Haast River you turn inland and head into the valley climbing through mountains littered with waterfalls.

 The Haast Valley offers a spectacular view of the river and its enormous power.
 The Blue Pools near Makarora are a great 30-minute walk.
-Lakes Wanaka and Hawea guide you into the township of Wanaka before you head over New Zealand's highest sealed road, Crown Range Road before dropping into Queenstown.
-This drive should be planned as a whole day to really enjoy the scenery and to allow time to explore the walks, and many stops en route.
+The road from Makarora leads to Lakes Wānaka and Hāwea which will guide you into the stunning lakeside township of Wānaka before heading over New Zealand's highest sealed road, Crown Range Road and dropping into the Wakatipu basin, home to Queenstown. .

 In the heart of Queenstown, located 450 metres above town in the Ben Lomond Scenic Reserve is the Skyline Complex.
 A gondola ride to the summit makes for awe-inspiring views of the city surround.
 Arrive at the complex and wander the outside viewing decks for a picture perfect outlook.
 Then onto the Luge!
 The 800 metre luge track offers an exhilarating journey through banked corners, tunnels and dippers.